do-community/hub-for-good-list/README.md

-# Hub for Good list
+# Hollie's Hub for Good projects list

-A list of all the public projects from DigitalOcean's Hub for Good.
+A collection of projects making an impact with Hollie's Hub for Good.

 ---